As we talk to clients, we are hearing a similar question time and time again: When Will Prices Go Down?

 National median home prices rose by close to $120,000 or 85% from 1996 up to the recession.
-Median housing prices in Santa Cruz County shot up over $500,000, or 250% before falling.
+In the same time-period, median housing prices in Santa Cruz County shot up over $500,000, or 250% before falling.
 Was there more speculation in our local market?
 Possibly, though a growing economy in the Silicon Valley, willingness of affluent buyers to pay a premium for the Santa Cruz lifestyle, and perpetual low inventory of homes for sale may also explain the increase in prices.

 In this post, Economists at Freddie Mac analyze “hot-spots” across the country using the Price-To-Income (PTI) ratio.
 When the PTI ratio rises above “normal” levels this suggests that housing is taking up an unsustainably large proportion of household budgets.
 It may also signal that home buyers are expecting housing prices to increase at a rapid pace.

 When analyzing areas around the country with higher than normal PTI ratios, economist at Fannie Mae try to cite economic reasons for such growth.
 If they cannot do so, this suggests a bubble may ensue.
 For example, San Jose is one such hotspot with a high PTI ratio.
 Economist are not worried because San Jose contains much of the Silicon Valley and the tech-sector is typically more volatile.
 Housing prices will typically rise higher than the national average when tech is booming.